orhun/kermit/README.md

 ### Theme

-Terminal theme can be changed with either editing the config file manually or using the [base16](https://github.com/chriskempson/base16) color schemes in [orhun/base16-kermit](https://github.com/orhun/base16-kermit) repository.
+The terminal theme can be changed by either editing the config file manually or using the [base16](https://github.com/chriskempson/base16) color schemes in [orhun/base16-kermit](https://github.com/orhun/base16-kermit) repository.

 ### Font

-`kermit` uses a [PangoFontDescription](https://developer.gnome.org/pygtk/stable/class-pangofontdescription.html) which retrieved from the `kermit.conf` for changing the font family, style and size.
+`kermit` uses a [PangoFontDescription](https://developer.gnome.org/pygtk/stable/class-pangofontdescription.html) which is retrieved from the `kermit.conf` for changing the font family, style and size.
 The configuration entry format of the font and some examples are shown below and the default value is `monospace 9`.

 ```
 font [FAMILY-LIST] [STYLE-OPTIONS] [SIZE]
 ```

-`FAMILY-LIST` is a comma separated list of families optionally terminated by a comma, `STYLE_OPTIONS` is a whitespace separated list of words where each WORD describes one of style, variant, weight, or stretch, and `SIZE` is an decimal number (size in points).
+`FAMILY-LIST` is a comma-separated list of families optionally terminated by a comma, `STYLE_OPTIONS` is a whitespace-separated list of words where each WORD describes one of style, variant, weight, or stretch, and `SIZE` is a decimal number (size in points).

 • Available font families: `Normal, Sans, Serif and Monospace`.
 • Available styles: `Normal, Oblique, Italic`.